 - How employers can identify and prevent slavery and human trafficking.

 - What employees can do to flag up potential slavery or human trafficking issues to the relevant parties within the practice.

 - What external help is available, for example through the Modern Slavery Helpline.

-The Modern Slavery and Human Trafficking Policy – approved on behalf of the Directors of Herbert & Partners (Architecture) Limited, by Sean Lacey, Managing Director, 6 January 2020.
+The Modern Slavery and Human Trafficking Statement – approved on behalf of the Directors of Herbert & Partners (Architecture) Limited, by Sean Lacey, Managing Director, 18 January 2023.